 Reinforcing Iron or Rebar Worker Salary

-Men represent the vast majority of Reinforcing Iron or Rebar Workers in the United States.
-People in this role can earn an average of $17.42 per hour nationwide.
-Though the majority of Reinforcing Iron or Rebar Workers do not report high levels of job satisfaction, most are moderately content with their role.
-Health benefits are not enjoyed by everyone in this line of work, and over a third lack any coverage at all.
-Medical benefits are reported by the larger part and dental coverage is claimed by nearly two in five.
-The data in this summary comes from the PayScale salary survey.
+Men make up the majority of Reinforcing Iron or Rebar Workers in the United States, and the nationwide average salary in this area lies in the neighborhood of $17.86 per hour.
+Job satisfaction is reported as high by the vast majority of workers.
+Health benefits are not enjoyed by everyone in this line of work, and about two in five lack any coverage at all.
+Medical benefits are reported by the greater part and dental coverage is claimed by a little less than one-half.
+Figures cited in this summary are based on replies to PayScale's salary questionnaire.